DoctorFunkbeat/LittleShootingStar/README.md

 FIRST UR SO KIND AND SILLY AND GENTLE AND EXTREMELY SUPPORTING AND SILLY AND UHH UHH MORE OK... thank u for being there for me ok...??? we WILL meet irl and stargaze irl ok...?
 You mean everything to me ily my dear star yayyyyyyyy!!!! *hugs you as we stargaze*

 . ݁₊ ⊹ . ݁ ⟡ ݁ . ⊹ ₊ ݁.

+Sas ...
+Hime ... where do I even start ?
+You truly were , and still are like my little brother .
+I love you /p .
+To be honest , I'm actually kinda tearing up while writing this .
+I'll never forget the AU's , the troops , the tondemo , the sasakure , the heat death of the SEKAI's , the reimomo netsu ijou au and the fanfic that i have never finished , the chatting during lessons , the first mikoto skin that you have gifted to me , the first RP's , building islands together and all of that .
+I still have over 30 screenshots of us chatting together , and you should know that I'll cherish these memories forever , as you were my first real friend .

+Rosalia out